Wednesday, November 23, 2011

 He sleeps a lot.
 And we carry him to the back yard – down the steps – so that he might sniff the 'coon tracks, stare into the woods, and unsteadily mark his now meager boundaries.
 It’s still his turf, after all, though he squats like a girlie dog, his leg-lifting balance gone the way of eyesight and stamina.
 And, at the end of each constitutional, he stands and looks up the drive, towards the road, up the ridge, to the redbuds, where we’ve walked together a thousand times - but walk no more.

-Today, instead of just looking, he began to climb the hill, like before.
+But today, instead of just looking, he began to climb the hill, like before.

 I called to him, to steer him back to comfort and ease, but he did not hear.
 Maybe he can't.
 More likely, he pretended not to.
 I called again, more urgently, and he stopped, reluctantly, but did not turn.
 Instead, he paused, then looked back over his shoulder as if to say, “Are you coming?”